 Fiona Dolman will also return as John’s wife Sarah Barnaby, as well as Paddy the dog – the family’s “faithful canine companion”.

-For series 20, EastEnders’ Annette Badland joined the team as “formidable” new pathologist Dr Fleur Perkins, who is confirmed to return for season 22.
-She replaced pathologist Dr Kam Karimore (Manjinder Virk), who moved to Canada at the end of series 19.
+In season 20, EastEnders’ Annette Badland joined the team as “formidable” new pathologist Dr Fleur Perkins, replacing pathologist Dr Kam Karimore (Manjinder Virk), who moved to Canada at the end of series 19.
+Badland remains a part of the cast.